-Some Major Festivals of Naga Tribes of Nagaland:
+Festivals of various Tribes of Nagaland (month wise):

-Among the many festivals of the Chakhesang tribe, Tsukhenye and Sükrunyi are the primary festivals celebrated by the Chakesangs.
+Among the many festivals of the Chakhesang tribe, Tsukhenye and Sükrünye are the primary festivals celebrated by the Chakesangs.

 After the harvest, and with the beginning of the new year with the arrival of Spring, the Chakhesangs engaged in activities related to traditional sports and entertainment.
 These activities culminates with the Tsukhenye festival.
 The Tsukhenye festival lasts for four days.
 On the first morning of the Tsukhenye festival, the village elder sacrifices a rooster.
 The men folk also partake in purification ritual by bathing in designated river/stream/well early in the morning where no women are allowed.

-Sükrunyi festival is considered the most important festival of the Chakhesang tribe during which boys and girls are consecrated though religious ceremonies and rituals.
-The Sükrunyi festival lasts for total eleven days.
+Sükrünye festival is considered the most important festival of the Chakhesang tribe during which boys and girls are consecrated though religious ceremonies and rituals.
+The Sükrünye festival lasts for total eleven days.

 Date: January 17